shade22413/CGIAR-Wheat-Growth-Stage-Challenge/README.md

 [Competition Link](https://zindi.africa/competitions/cgiar-wheat-growth-stage-challenge/leaderboard)

 The goal of this competition is to predict the wheat growth stage using images.
 There are 7 growth stages (from 1 to 7).
 There are 2 types of labels : Expert labels (reliable) and Normal labels (less reliable).
-To train my model, I only used Expert labeled data.
+The Test set was annotated by experts.
+So, to train my model, I only used Expert labeled data.

 ## Methodology
 ### Model/Architecture